ywamsendai/new-ywamsendai.org/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "YWAM Japan"
-  content = "To know God and make Him known" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "To know God and make Him known." content = "Reach the unreached millions in Japan." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).